inghamemerson/bdw-hue/readme.md

-# Jolly Fuckin' Button
+# Jolly Fuckin' Button: Hue/Arduino/Node Integration
-## Hue/Arduino/Node Integration

-Hit the Jolly Fuckin' Button then watch and listen as BDW turns into a visual and aural winter wonderland.
+Hit the Jolly Fuckin' Button then watch and listen as BDW turns into a visual and aural holiday onslaught.

 Contributors:
 Jamie Emerson (Node Dev)